opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 ## Definitions

-This section details expression definitions.
+This section provides expression definitions.

 ### Literal
-A literal is a fundamental value that has no children.
+A literal is a fundamental value that has no children:
 - Float: Supports values from 3.40282347 &times; 10<sup>38</sup> to 1.40239846 &times; 10<sup>&minus;45</sup>.
 - Integer: Supports values from &minus;2,147,483,648 to 2,147,483,647.
 - Boolean: Supports true or false.
-- JSON Pointer: See the [JSON Pointer](#json-pointer) section below for details.
+- JSON Pointer: See the [JSON Pointer](#json-pointer) section for details.
 - String: Supports valid Java strings.
-- Null: Supports null check to see whether a JSON pointer exists.
+- Null: Supports null check to see whether a JSON Pointer exists.

 ### Expression string
-Expression string is the highest-priority in a Data Prepper expression and only supports one expression string resulting in a return value.
+An expression string takes the highest priority in a Data Prepper expression and only supports one expression string resulting in a return value.
 An _expression string_ is not the same as an _expression_.

 ### Statement
-The highest-priority component of the expression string.
+A statement is the highest-priority component of an expression string.

 ### Expression
-A generic component that contains a _Primary_ or an _Operator_.
+An expression is a generic component that contains a _Primary_ or an _Operator_.
 Expressions may contain expressions.
-An expressions imminent children can contains 0-1 _Operators_.
+An expression's imminent children can contain 0–1 _Operators_.

 ### Primary